openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 Furthermore IANA will add the algorithm IDs defined in {{kem-alg-specs}} and
 {{sig-alg-specs}} to the  registry `Public Key Algorithms`.

+# Changelog

+## draft-wussler-openpgp-pqc-01

+- Shifted the algorithm IDs by 4 to align with the crypto-refresh.
+- Renamed v5 packets into v6 to align with the crypto-refresh.
+- Defined IND-CCA2 security for KDF and key combination.
+- Added explicit key generation procedures.
+- Changed the key combination KMAC salt.
+- Mandated Parameter ID check in SPHINCS+ signature verification.
+- Fixed key share size for Kyber-768.
+- Added "Preliminaries" section.
+- Fixed IANA considerations.

+## draft-wussler-openpgp-pqc-02

+- Added the public key in the ECC key derivation function.
+- Removed public key hash from key combiner.
+- Allowed v3 PKESKs with PQ algorithms, limiting them to AES symmetric ciphers for encryption with SEIPDv1, in line with the crypto-refresh.

+## draft-wussler-openpgp-pqc-03

+- Replaced round 3 submission with NIST PQC Draft Standards FIPS 203, 204, 205.
+- Added consideration about security level for hashes.

 # Contributors

 Stephan Ehlen (BSI)<br>